Liberty-Chris/morley-labs-.github/README.md

 Open a pull request to share your work with the community and contribute to the Morley project!

 ## 💡 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **APACHE 2.0 License**.
 Feel free to use and adapt **Morley** to your needs while crediting the original authors.

 ## 🌐 Stay Connected
 - **Website**: [morleylang.org](https://morleylang.org)